 The Commission is of the view that a number of improvements can be made to the processes and procedures for compliance monitoring, notification and rectification.
 The Commission recommends that the MCE consider initiating Rule change proposals to give effect to those recommendations.
 This should enable potential breaches to be identified more effectively and for those breaches to be rectified as quickly as possible.
 Doing so will assist in minimising risks to the power system from breaches of the technical standards.
-The Commission intends to prepare drafts of the suggested Rule change proposals as part of its final report.
+The Commission has included suggested drafting in relation to these proposals as part of this report (in Attachment 2).

 The Commission is of the view that it would be inappropriate to make detailed recommendations on enforcement and penalties until the issues concerning the deemed performance standards for existing generators are resolved.
-As such, this report contains the Commission's preliminary views on issues of enforcement and penalties.
-The Commission has recommended that a review of technical standards enforcement and penalties be undertaken following a resolution of the process for determining the content of the deemed performance standards for existing generators.
+As such, this report contains the Commission's preliminary views on those issues.
+The Commission has recommended that a review of enforcement and penalties for technical standards be undertaken following a resolution of the process for determining the content of the deemed performance standards for existing Generators.
 That review will serve to further develop the Commission's views, including the potential introduction of a specific technical standards penalty similar to the rebidding penalty.